Quicr/quicr-arch-spec/moq-arch.md

 All significant discussion of development of this protocol is in the GitHub issue tracker at: ``` https://github.com/fluffy/draft-jennings-moq-arch ```

+QuicR is pronounced something close to
+“quicker” but with more of a pirate "arrrr" at the end.

 # Terminology